-If you read page 1 of most 'coaching books' it will start with monitoring progress.
-If you keep a training diary, you will see your power output or speed progressing on a weekly basis, throughout the training plan.
+If you read page 1 of most 'coaching books' it will start with 'monitoring progress'.
+If you keep a training diary, you will hopefully see your power output or running speed progressing on a weekly basis, throughout the training plan.
 There's a general view that when you train, you should 'progress' from week to week and you can 'track your progress' by recording metrics.

 Intensity V Output

 Intensity refers to how hard you are physically and mentally working in a session, whereas output is what you produce as a consequence.
 So, for example, you might complete a bike session and your heart rate is 165 beats per minute and you rate the session (perceived effort) as an 8 out of 10.
 Heart rate and perceived effort are measurements of intensity (how hard the session is) and they can be influenced by lots of things.
 If you've had a stressful day (even if you've been sitting down) your perceived effort may well be higher and the session just feels harder, so it isn't just 'physical'.... mental fatigue is a real thing.

 The power output you produced during the session is the 'output measurement'.
 Power doesn't tell you how hard you are physically working, it's simply what you're producing, the same can be said for 'run pace' or lap times on the track.
 For example, if you told me you rode at 200 watts today, I have no idea if that's easy or hard for you.
 If you tell me that your effort was 10 out of 10, then I know you were working as hard as you can.

 Let's look at an other example...

 An athlete does a workout of 10 x 1 minute intervals on the watt bike, with a 2 minute recovery.
 The aim is to ride those intervals as hard as possible.
 Following the warm up, the athlete really 'nails' the session.
 They feel as though they are giving 10 out of 10 in terms of effort and finish feeling as though they couldn't have given any more.